Empowering Your Immune System: Simple Steps to Reclaim Your Health

 6. Support Your Gut Health

-Approximately 70% of the immune system resides in the gut.
-Yes 70%!!
+Did you know that approximately 70% of your immune system resides in your gut?
+Yes, 70%!
 A diverse, well-balanced gut microbiome supports immunity and reduces inflammation (Hill et al., 2014).
 This is why maintaining a healthy gut microbiome is essential for a healthy immune system.

 7. Limit Habits That Weaken Immunity